The Constitution of the Student Polity

 - Division of the House: A Division of the House requires the Secretary to record the votes that each member of the Council casts.
 The Secretary calls their name, the member of council will respond with “aye” for an affirmative, “nay” for a negative, and “oi” for an abstention.
 These will be recorded and summed, with a simple majority being sufficient to decide the issue, excluding ratios otherwise specified in the constitution.

-- In the case of votes pertaining to the merit or character of Polity members, the Secretary will not record the names of the voting Members of the Delegate Council.
+- In the case of votes pertaining to the merit or character of Polity members, the Secretary will not record the names of the voting members of the Delegate Council.

 Article V: Actions of the Delegate Council

-Section 1: Polity Law
+Section 1.
+Polity Law:

-- They shall be enacted according to the following procedure:
+Polity Laws shall be enacted according to the following procedure:

-- The law shall be proposed by a member of the Delegate Council or the Committee on Student Life.
+The law shall be proposed by a member of the Delegate Council or the Committee on Student Life.

-- A public meeting open to the entire Polity shall be held no sooner than three (3) days and not later than two (2) weeks, after the notification, at which meeting the Delegate Council shall solicit the advice and opinion of the Polity concerning the proposed law.
+A public meeting open to the entire Polity shall be held no sooner than three (3) school days and not later than two (2) weeks, after the notification, at which meeting the Delegate Council shall solicit the advice and opinion of the Polity concerning the proposed law.

 - Polity Law may be repealed by any one of the following procedures: